 On January 29, 2021 and April 30, 2021 respectively, the Company announced that a consortium formed by Zhuhai Huafa Group Co., Ltd. ("Huafa Group" representing the state-owned enterprises of Zhuhai Municipality), the Company and Shenzhen SDG Co., Ltd. will participate in the substantive consolidated restructuring (the "Founder Group Restructuring") of Peking University Founder Group Company Limited, Peking University Founder Information Industry Group Co., Ltd., PKU Healthcare Industry Group Co., Ltd., Peking University Resources Group Limited, and Founder Industry Holdings Co., Ltd. (collectively the "Restructuring Entities").
-Ping An Life participated on behalf of the Company in the Founder Group Restructuring (the "Restructuring Investment Agreement").
+Ping An Life participated on behalf of the Company in the Founder Group Restructuring, and entered into a restructuring investment agreement for the Founder Group Restructuring (the "Restructuring Investment Agreement").